THautamaki/GHSCM_results/Readme.md

-# Results of the article: Gene co-expression network estimation using GEM with GHS prior
+# Results of the article: GHSCM: Efficient MAP inference for biological networks with the GHS prior

-This repository contains all codes and results files used to produce the results for the article *Gene co-expression network estimation using generalized expectation-maximization algorithm with graphical horseshoe prior*.
+This repository contains all codes and results files used to produce the results for the article *GHSCM: Efficient maximum a posteriori inference for biological networks with the graphical horseshoe prior*.

-We implemented our method in the R package called GHSGEM, which is available on GitHub at <https://github.com/THautamaki/GHSGEM>.
+We implemented our method in the R package called GHSCM, which is available on GitHub at <https://github.com/THautamaki/GHSCM>.

 ## Original MATLAB codes